dbudiii/tg-scrape/README.md

 # tg-scrape

+[Finished]

 To install cryptg: pip install telethon-tgcrypto

-Telegram Scraper Bot: Bot will scrape for token addresses in specific telegram chats and pull specific financial data to be displayed.
+Telegram Scraper: Script will scrape for token addresses across all telegram chats and show the top mentions to show popularity across your chat groups.
 It will look to pull:
 - Token address
 - Timestamp
 - Number of times the token has been mentioned across all chats